-These challenges and opportunities were recently explored in a recent survey of 375 Microsoft SQL Server users, who are open to bringing in other brands.
+These challenges and opportunities were recently explored in a survey of 375 Microsoft SQL Server users, who are open to bringing in other brands.
 More than eight in 10 said they have more than one database brand onsite, and 81% cited the need to provide the most pertinent data environment to support their enterprise application choices.
 Similarly, 42% said they went with particular databases because of their vendors’ platforms.
 A majority also pointed to the diversity of environments that have arisen within their own organizations—54% noted the need to support departmental applications as the reason for going with a particular database.

 The Quest for Analytics

 The survey, conducted by Unisphere Research, a division of Information Today, Inc., in partnership with Dell Technologies, found that applications drive database choices and, more specifically, the quest for analytics is a critical factor in these decisions.
 Seven in 10 enterprises employ their database platforms for advanced analytics and business intelligence and, within the next 3 years, these types of application will be ubiquitous.
 In addition, data integration is now seen as an essential function, cited by more than 60% of respondents.